bcgsc/xmatchview/README.md

 <pre>
 You will need to do the following before you can proceed:
-      1) Download python2.3 or 2.4 from: http://www.python.org/  (The code may work with newer versions of python (not tested))
+      1) Download python from: http://www.python.org/  (The code was developed and tested on python2.3 or 2.4 but may work with newer versions of python (not tested))
       2) Download the Python Imaging Library (PIL) from: http://www.pythonware.com/products/pil/
-      3) Obtain true type fonts (ttf) and change the corresponding lines in xmatchview.py and xmatchview-conifer.py to reflect the location of the ttf.
+      3) Either obtain PIL or true type fonts (ttf) and change the corresponding lines in xmatchview.py (387/390) and xmatchview-conifer.py (412/415) to reflect the location of the fonts.
 Alternatively, you could use fonts supplied by PIL instead (eg. ./pil/helvB12.pil)
       4) Download cross_match for academic use, see http://www.phrap.org and http://www.phrap.org/consed/consed.html#howToGet
       5) Make sure cross_match is in your $PATH
 </pre>